pa11y/pa11y-webservice/README.md

 ### Testing the GitHub Actions workflow `test.yml`

 1. Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
-1. Install Nektos Act.
+1. Install [Nektos Act](https://nektosact.com/).
+You can install it directly, or with a software package manager.
 For example, with Homebrew:

    ```sh
    brew install act